Skip to main content

 Jupiter Predict is a prediction market platform on Solana.
 It lets you trade on the outcome of real-world events by buying YES or NO contracts.
 If your prediction is correct, each winning contract pays $1 USDC.
 If your prediction is wrong, the contract expires worthless.

-Jupiter Predict lists events across Sports, Crypto, Politics, Esports, Culture, Economics, Tech, Finance, and Weather.
+Jupiter Predict lists events across Sports, Crypto, Politics, Esports, Culture, Economics, Tech, Finance, Weather, and Mentions.
 The available events depend on what the upstream providers (Kalshi and Polymarket) offer.

 The Leaderboard is a public ranking of traders on Jupiter Predict.
 You can sort by PnL, Volume, or Win Rate, and filter by time period (All Time, Weekly, Monthly).
 Traders are identified by their truncated wallet address.